The 100th birthday of Coca-Cola’s bottle isn’t just a celebration – this year, the icon has a lot of work to do.

 Other ads include icons like Marilyn Monroe and Elvis, using vintage photos that captured the stars drinking Coke.
 “Local markets will have the ability to feature locally relevant celebrities,” Bayne said.
 For example, in Great Britain, the campaign highlights two famous, contemporary figures in pop music, Rita Ora and Avicii.

 Then there are TV ads – 14 in total.
 “We have been working around the globe to be more efficient.
-Four agencies worked alongside each other to create a wide pool of work to focus on both the intrinsic and extrinsic values of
+Four agencies worked alongside each other to create a wide pool of work to focus on both the intrinsic and extrinsic values of Coca-Cola and its timeless bottle,” Bayne said.

 The company also created new music to celebrate the bottle.
 Francesco Yates, an up-and-coming performer, recorded a song called “Nobody Like You.”
 “His song celebrates our bottle’s curves, the unique taste, love, happiness and specialness,” Bayne said.